pclifford/borderlands2/README.md

     python savefile.py -d -j your-save-game.sav player.json

-Extract the data in JSON format, applying further protobuf decoding to the listed fields to show information such as money and eridium:
+Extract the data in JSON format, applying further protocol buffer decoding to the listed fields to show information such as money and eridium:

     python savefile.py -d -j -p 6:0,8,11,13,18,19,29,30,34,38,53,54 your-save-game.sav player.json

 ## How do I write the player data back to a new save file?

-Create a new save file from protobuf data:
+Create a new save file from protocol buffer data:

     python savefile.py player.p your-new-save-game.sav